scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_replication.rst

 PUT Bucket Replication
 ======================

-In a versioning-enabled bucket, The PUT Bucket Replication operation creates a new replication configuration, or replaces an existing one.
+In a versioning-enabled bucket, the PUT Bucket Replication operation creates a new replication configuration, or replaces an existing one.

 Requests
 --------